thacherT1D/webdevstuff/Version_Control_(Git_and_Github)/Git_for_Teams.desc.md

                             animate_menu_61
 ```

-Then, you push your local `master` branch to the central repository.
-This added all of the additional local commits to the `origin/master` branch.
+Then, you push your local `master` branch to the central `origin/master` branch, adding the feature's commits into the official project history.

 ```text
                              origin/master